Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Update-AzureRmRecoveryServicesAsrProtectionDirection.md

 # Update-AzureRmRecoveryServicesAsrProtectionDirection

 ## SYNOPSIS
-Updates the source and target server for the protection of a Site Recovery object.
+Updates the replication direction for the specified replication protected item or recovery plan.
+Used to re-protect/reverse replicate a failed over replicated item or recovery plan.

 ## SYNTAX